“I was born a character actor. I was never really a leading man type.” –Burgess Meredith

-IRONSIDE-“THE MACABRE MR MICAWBER” Meredith plays Carney the faithful butler —predating his side kick prop of Mortimer the yellow canary in The Sentinel, this time he’s got a miner bird named Mr. Micawber who speaks volumes- The name Micawber being an interesting nod the name of a character in David Copperfield.
-The same name he invokes in The Twilight Zone’s episode “Time Enough At Last” when the day-dreaming Henry Bemis tries to converse at the bank tellers window with a very disinterested woman who is only concerned about him short changing her a dollar.
+IRONSIDE-“THE MACABRE MR MICAWBER” Meredith plays Carney the faithful butler —predating his sidekick prop of Mortimer the yellow canary in The Sentinel, this time he’s got a miner bird named Mr. Micawber who speaks volumes- The name Micawber is an interesting nod the name of a character in David Copperfield.
+The same name he invokes in The Twilight Zone’s episode “Time Enough At Last” when the day-dreaming Henry Bemis tries to converse at the bank tellers window with a very disinterested woman who is only concerned about him short-changing her a dollar.

 That Uncertain Feeling (1941) Ernst Lubitsch directs this “romantic triangle” comedy about marital trouble that leads the devastatingly beautiful Merle Oberon as Mrs. Jill Baker who gets psychosomatic hiccups, becomes enamored with Burgess Meredith’s adorable Alexander Sebastian, a pianist she meets in the doctor’s waiting room.
 The question is will Larry Baker (Melvyn Douglas) get his wife back?
 Meredith is truly capable of being the romantic cog in the wheel, both humorous and appealing.
 You can see a bit of his quirky kind of charisma emerge that would later become his faithful trademark.

-Burgess Meredith may be the ultimate ‘character’ actor but in this tautly wound thriller which has now become a obscure noir favorite of mine, shows he’s every bit the charismatic leading man.
-As psycho-analyst Felix Milne who’s suffering in his own personal life within his marriage to Pat (Dulcie Gray), he tries to help a very disturbed Adam Lucian (Kieron Moore) things spiral dangerously out of control.
-It’s a fabulous noir gem which co-stars the beguiling beauty Christine Norden as Barbara Edge–the object of Felix’s fixation.
-Wilkie Cooper (Stage Fright 1950, Jason and the Argonauts 1963) offered some stunning cinematography for this edgy piece.
+Burgess Meredith may be the ultimate ‘character’ actor but this tautly wound thriller which has now become an obscure noir favorite of mine, shows he’s every bit the charismatic leading man.
+As psycho-analyst, Felix Milne who’s suffering in his own personal life within his marriage to Pat (Dulcie Gray), tries to help a very disturbed Adam Lucian (Kieron Moore) things spiral dangerously out of control.
+It’s a fabulous noir gem that co-stars the beguiling beauty Christine Norden as Barbara Edge–the object of Felix’s fixation.
+Wilkie Cooper (Stage Fright 1950, Jason and the Argonauts 1963). offered some stunning cinematography for this edgy piece.

 GRUMPY OLD MEN — OUTTAKES